micfun123/Simplex_bot/TOS.md

 ## User Rights

-At any time, you have the right to request to view the Data pertaining to your Discord account by making a ticked and speaking to the dev team.
+At any time, you have the right to request to view the Data pertaining to your Discord account by making a ticket and speaking to the development team.
 You have the right to request the removal of relevant Data.
 You may submit a request through the official discord server.
+(You agree that this action can take up to 30 days to be completed.)

 ## Underage Users